dansiegel/Prism.Plugin.Logging/ReadMe.md

 The Plugin supports various Network based Logging providers to better assist you in collecting data on your apps.

+### App Center & Application Insights

+The App Center and Application Insights packages both make some assumptions that while running a Debug build that the logging output should be sent to the Application Output (the console in the IDE).
+Simply running a Release build will trigger the logger to attempt to send telemetry using the App Center or Application Insights SDK's.

 ### SocketLogger

 The SocketLogger is configurable to send messages using any Socket Type you choose.
 Typically you would choose Udp or Tcp.
 This works great for simple solutions where you simply want to receive logging messages over the network.